masif2002/google-cloud-digital-leader-notes/README.md

     ```
 * **Compliance Report Manager** consists of third-party audits and certifications, documentation, and contract commitments help support your compliance
 * Google's **Data Labeling Service** lets you work with human labelers to generate highly accurate labels for a collection of data that you can use in machine learning models.
-* Cloud Router enables you to dynamically exchange routes between your VPC and on-premises networks by using BGP
+* **Cloud Router** enables you to dynamically exchange routes between your VPC and on-premises networks by using BGP
-* Using WAAP (Web Application and API Protection) is the right protection plan: Anti-DDoS, anti-bot, WAF, and API protection help you protect against new and existing threats while helping you keep your apps and APIs compliant and continuously available.
+* Using **WAAP** (Web Application and API Protection) is the right protection plan: Anti-DDoS, anti-bot, WAF, and API protection help you protect against new and existing threats while helping you keep your apps and APIs compliant and continuously available.
 * **IAP** (Identity Aware Proxy) lets you establish a central authorization layer for applications accessed by HTTPS, so you can use an application-level access control model instead of relying on network-level firewalls.
-* **Dataplex** - data fabric for unified data management
+* **Dataplex** - Unified Data management across data lakes, data warehouses, and data marts
 * **Database Migration Service** Available now for MySQL and PostgreSQL, with Oracle
 * **AlloyDB** is a fully managed PostgreSQL-compatible database service
 * VM instances that only have internal IP addresses (no external IP addresses) can use **Private Google Access**.
 They can reach the external IP addresses of Google APIs and services.
 * Google provides **unified billing** for the open source tools that it has partenered with like MongoDB, Confluent, DataStax ...
-* **Confidential Compute** is the option that allows you to encrypt data in use—while it’s being processed.
 * Leading software vendors provide **virtual desktop solutions** (VDI) on Google Cloud: Citrix, Itopia,
 * When you enable **committed use discount sharing**, all of your current active committed use discounts in all the projects come under the same Cloud Billing account
 * Notebooks is a managed service that offers an integrated and secure JupyterLab environment for data scientists